OogieOrange/review-page/README.md

 ### Existing Features

 All existing features are responsive.
-For some of the following the mobile view has been added.
+For some of the following the mobile view has been shown in addition to the desktop view.

 #### Home Page